 It's a musical memory, actually.
-When I was in junior school, like 12 or 13, I didn't have the right winter clothes a lot of the time because we couldn't afford it.
+When I was in junior high school, like 12 or 13, I didn't have the right winter clothes a lot of the time because we couldn't afford it.
 I didn't have the right coat or the right boots or whatever.
-So when it was time for recess – which meant going outside for 40 minutes, however cold it was – I would go to the music teacher and say, "Can I stay in the music room and just work on my music?"
-And he was gracious and let me do it as, like, an extra-curricular thing.
+So when it was time for recess—which meant going outside for 40 minutes, however cold it was—I would go to the music teacher and say, "Can I stay in the music room and just work on my music?"
+And he was gracious and let me do it as an extra-curricular thing.
 But he really let me do it so I wasn't embarrassed because I didn't have the right clothes.
 The music room was kind of my refuge.
-It was the same at high school, actually.
+It was the same in high school, actually.
 If I wanted to skip a class, I'd sneak into the soundproof cubicle in the music room and write songs for a couple hours without ever being heard or spotted.

 What's the closest you've come to having a stalker?

 Well, I've had a few stalkers.
-I've come too close for comfort [with that], and it's very destabilising in your life because there's a whole process to dealing with them and it's scary.
+I've come too close for comfort [with that], and it's very destabilizing in your life because there's a whole process to dealing with them, and it's scary.
 It's like a side effect of fame that you have to live with.

 What's the process?

 It depends on the type of stalking.
 But I'm very logical about it.
 If myself or anyone around me feels threatened at any time, then we investigate it right away.
 We check facts and circumstances and try to determine what's going on.
 In this day and age, you can work out quite quickly whether it's a genuine threat, and you need to be proactive about dealing with it.

 If you were a wrestler, what song would you come into the ring to?

 "We Are the Champions" by Queen.
 It's just such an epic song.